-The offices of the Director General of Electricity Supply for Northern Ireland and the Director General of Gas for Northern Ireland were abolished on 31 March 2003 and replaced by the Northern Ireland Authority for Energy Regulation, a body corporate empowered under the Energy (Northern Ireland) Order 2003 (the Energy Order) to independently regulate both the electricity and gas industries on behalf of the Crown.
-The Energy Order also transferred responsibility for electricity complaints and consumer representation to the General Consumer Council for Northern Ireland (the Consumer Council).
-The Water and Sewerage Services (Northern Ireland) Order 2006 changed the name of the Northern Ireland Authority for Energy Regulation to the Northern Ireland Authority for Utility Regulation (the Utility Regulator) and imposed on it additional duties and functions associated with the regulation of the supply of water by water undertakers and the provision of sewerage services by sewerage undertakers
+The Energy (Northern Ireland) Order 2003 (the Energy Order) established the Northern Ireland Authority for Energy Regulation to independently regulate both the electricity and gas industries.
+The Water and Sewerage Services (Northern Ireland) Order 2006 changed the name of the Northern Ireland Authority for Energy Regulation to the Northern Ireland Authority for Utility Regulation (the Utility Regulator) and imposed on it additional duties and functions associated with the regulation of the supply of water by water undertakers and the provision of sewerage services by sewerage undertakers.